 AirHeads come in a variety of individually wrapped flavors and sizes.
 In addition to being gluten-free, AirHeads are also free of other top allergens.
-Did you know these 9 common foods are responsible for most food allergies?

 Definitely a nostalgic candy, Jelly Belly comes in almost too many flavors to count.
 They’re not only gluten-free, but also vegetarian, dairy-free, and peanut-free.

 - Celiac Disease Foundation: "What is Celiac Disease?"

 - National Institute of Diabetes and Digestive and Kidney Diseases: "Eating, Diet, and Nutrition for Celiac Disease"

 - Celiac Disease Foundation: "Celiac Disease in Children"

 - NYU Langone Health: "One-Third of Americans Are Trying to Avoid Gluten—But Is It the Villain We Think It Is?"